Initial Setup disables WAN

 A reboot or release/renew of the WAN IP brings it back.

-#5 Updated by Chris Buechler about 4 years ago
+#5 Updated by Chris Buechler over 4 years ago

 - Status changed from New to Resolved